 Dr. Marcie Beigle, Behavior Expert, Behavior and Beyond

 We’ve all heard “what got you here, won’t get you there.”
-In this ever-changing climate, the standard, one size fits all approach to benefits no longer works to motivate and retain your talent.
-The pandemic has caused employees to reassess what matters most and savvy organizations will follow queue in assessing what benefits most.
+In this ever-changing climate, the standard, one-size-fits-all approach to benefits no longer works to motivate and retain your talent.
+The pandemic has caused employees to reassess what matters most and savvy organizations will follow the queue in assessing what benefits most.
 Learn how Talking Talent offers a new approach to benefits focused on coaching, connection, and compassion and the impact this approach can have on the new world of work post-pandemic.

 Teresa Hopke, CEO, The Americas, Talking Talent